RandomOutcome/Domoticz-Tapo-P100-Plugin/README.md

   If using Python v3.8 or v3.9, the backported version of [plugp100](https://github.com/RandomOutcome/plugp100-3.9) can be used instead, follow the instructions in the link to install.

-  Python version prior to 3.8 are not supported.
+  Python versions prior to 3.8 are not supported.

 ## Domoticz Configuration: